carpentries/instructor-training/episodes/12-summarize.md

 > When called upon by the instructor, add one positive or one negative
 > point to the growing list *without* repeating anything that has
 > already been said.
+>
+> This exercise should take about 10 minutes.
 {: .callout}

 > ## Reflecting on the Day
 >
-> Before we wrap up for the day, take a moment to think over
+> Before we wrap up for the day, take 5 minutes to think over
 > everything we covered today.
 On a piece of paper, write
 > down something that captures what you want to remember about
 > the day.
 The trainers won't look at this - it's just for you.